How to make money blogging from the start

 To make money blogging you need to stay educated on all things blogging.

 My book 30 Days to Blog Success is a great resource for when you are trying to grow your small blog.
 It explains excatly how I turned my small blog (few hundred views) into a full time business in one month.

-Plus until September 22nd I am offering 65% off because summer is about to end, and I want the chance to help as many people as I can make a few extra dollars before the holiday season!
+Plus until October 20th I am offering 50% off because the year is ending soon and I want to help as many people as I can make a few extra dollars before the holiday season!